-Miami Golf Course Carts Go Up In Flames
+Suspect Sought In Torching Of Golf Carts At Melreese Golf Course

 When firefighters arrived Tuesday night at the course, which is just east of Miami International Airport, they found the parking area for the golf carts fully engulfed in flames that were starting to reach the building.
 They immediately started to douse the fire and keep it away from the building.

-In all, they say 36 to 40 carts were either burned, severely damaged, or destroyed.
+In all, they say 44 carts were either burned, severely damaged, or destroyed.
 There were no reports of any injuries.

+“I never knew golf carts would melt like that,” said a stunned golfer Wayne Cypen.

 The golf course was closed at the time of the fire and it does have a security guard.
-Investigators are now looking into what sparked the fire.

-“As with any of our fire calls we take into consideration access to the building or a property, was it closed, did anybody have access, was there work taking place, so there are multiple things that we would look into in determining the cause of a fire,” said Miami Fire Rescue Captain Ignatius Carroll.
+“As with any of our fire calls we take into consideration access to the building or a property, was it closed, did anybody have access, was there work taking place, so there are multiple things that we would look into in determining the cause of a fire,” said Miami Fire Rescue Captain Ignatius Carroll Jr.

 The manager of the golf course said the fire was arson.
 He said on surveillance video of the parking area you can see a man shoving towels under the carts.
 When the fire doesn’t burn fast enough, he does it again and that’s when the flames really flared up.